DavidVD14/hugoweb-server/README.md

-This server is used to host a website using Hugo.
+This server is used to host a website using Hugo for my thesis dissertation.

 Steps to reinitilise the theme in the repository